 The CCMA Board has approved an initiative to support the industry as it moves, with the U.S., to shorten their common settlement cycle for equities, and most debt and mutual funds, from the current North-American standard of T+2 to T+1 – the day after a trade is made.
 Given Canada’s and the U.S.’s highly inter-related capital markets, the CCMA led national industry-wide efforts to reduce the settlement cycle from T+5 to T+3 in 1995, and from T+3 to T+2 in 2017, on the same day as the U.S.

 The CCMA will continue to investigate and support initiatives that are important to the Canadian investment industry.
 The CCMA Board approves all new initiatives to be undertaken by the association, in consultation with the overall industry.

-The CCMA’s priority in 1999 was to facilitate the Canadian securities industry’s overall preparedness to implement straight-through-processing (STP) strategies while promoting efficient and timely trade-date matching among capital market participants.
-A later CCMA effort focused on whether to extend daylight saving time (DST) by five weeks with the United States in 2007.
+- From 1999 to 2004, the CCMA’s priority was to facilitate the Canadian securities industry’s overall preparedness to implement straight-through-processing (STP) strategies while promoting efficient and timely trade-date matching among capital market participants.